-When the controller Manual Mode switch is moved to either Day or Night the display reads "MANUAL" and the corresponding Mode LED blinks.
-Manual mode on the system controller expires 30 minutes after initiating the mode override.
-Each change to the manual mode switch restarts the 30 minute timeout.
-The Manual Mode switch must be moved after power up to activate mode override.
-The switch has no effect if it is set to Day or Night before power up.
+When the Controller Manual Override switch is moved to either Day or Night the display reads "MANUAL" and the Mode LED blinks.
+Manual override on the system controller expires 30 minutes after initiating the override.
+Each change to manual override restarts the 30 minute timeout.
+To cause manual override the switch must be moved to manual after power up.
+If the switch is in manual at power up, there is no effect.